fakowajo123/Home-Lab-SIEM-using-Wazuh/README.md

 # 🧠 Home Lab: Wazuh-based SIEM in AWS

-This lab demonstrates a complete setup of a Wazuh-based intrusion detection system (IDS) in AWS.
-You'll set up a Wazuh server, add endpoint agents, launch attacks (Hydra brute-force and vulnerability scanning), and analyze events via the Wazuh dashboard.
+This lab demonstrates the setup of a Wazuh-based Intrusion Detection System (IDS) in AWS, reflecting real-world security operations in cloud environments.
+With cyberattacks like brute-force login attempts and vulnerability exploitation on the rise, organizations need robust monitoring tools to detect threats early.

+In this lab, you will deploy a Wazuh server, register endpoint agents, simulate attacks from an attacker machine, and analyze alerts and logs through the Wazuh dashboard — mirroring typical incident detection and response workflows used by security teams today.

+🎯 Objectives
+Deploy a Wazuh server on AWS EC2

+Register and manage endpoint agents through the Wazuh dashboard

+Perform simulated attacks including Hydra RDP brute force and Nmap scans

+Detect, investigate, and respond to security events in real-time via the Wazuh dashboard

+Mirror real-world incident detection and response workflows in a cloud environment

 ---